-Through a series of fake focus groups, Chevy attempts to make every male in America think that kids, mature people, attractive single women, rich housewives and other guys will not perceive them as real men unless they drive a truck.
-They will not be able to protect other men's daughters or appear ruggedly attractive if they drive a compact sedan.
+Through a series of commercials that depict fake focus groups, Chevy attempts to make every male in America think that kids, mature people, attractive single women, rich housewives and other guys will not perceive them as real men unless they drive a truck.
+They will not be able to protect other men’s daughters or appear ruggedly attractive if they drive a compact sedan.
 How demeaning (and false) is that?

 Silverman raised some eyebrows with a classic case of reverse sexism by uttering the line, “Sorry, it’s a boy,” towards the end of this 2015 Super Bowl spot.
 Twitter lit up with disdain for the gender bashing, asking why it’s not OK to tell someone they play “like a girl,” but it’s funny to bash a baby’s gender.